Experience-Monks/nice-color-palettes/README.md

 // top 500 palettes
 require('nice-color-palettes/500');

+// top 1000 palettes
+require('nice-color-palettes/1000');
 ```

-*Note:* Palettes with less than 5 colors are filtered out for consistency, so you may end up with a slightly different number in the JSON, like 495 palettes instead of 500.
+*Note:* Duplicate palettes and palettes with less than 5 colors are filtered out for the sake of consistency, so you may end up with a slightly different number in the JSON, like 495 palettes instead of 500.

 ## CLI Usage